dylan-lang/opendylan/documentation/duim-reference/source/silica.rst

 *<frame-manager>*

--  A frame manager represents the “look and feel” of a frame.
+-  A frame manager represents the "look and feel" of a frame.
 This controls standard interface elements for the platform you are delivering on, such as the appearance and behavior of title bars, borders, menu commands and scroll bars.
 Unless you are developing for